 In the first step, to assess the site's training status, telephone interviews will be conducted with 20% of the sites in each country (including at least one site in each country) without further selection criteria.
-Interviews should start when 20% of sites have started enrolment.
+Interviews should start when approximately 20% of sites have started enrolment or when 50% of the enrollment period has passed (whatever comes first).

 In the second step, source data verification will be conducted.
 The purpose is to review the documented data for completeness and plausibility, adherence to the OS protocol and verification with source documents.
 To accomplish this, study monitors will access medical records onsite for data verification.
-Data from a minimum of 125 patients, covering 1000 data items (such as date of birth, height, weight) or data item groups (such as concomitant diseases, adverse events), will be reviewed independent of the overall number of data items collected in the study.
+Data from a minimum of 125 patients, covering at least 1000 data items (such as date of birth, height, weight) or data item groups (such as concomitant diseases, adverse events), will be reviewed independent of the overall number of data items collected in the study.
 Onsite visits should occur no later than when 80% of patients have completed the study.
 This procedure is based on the exclusion of an error rate of 5%.